cubesystems/releaf/docs/documentation/usage-basics.md

 * __Deletion__
   * Delete buttons available from both index and edit views
   * Confirmation dialog before deletion

-{% comment %} :TODO: which attributes are searchable by default? {% endcomment %}

 It will then be possible to start [customizing the controller](controllers.html) and its [views](views.html) as needed.